Spirituality v. Grief

 The adventure left me sobbing for the grief that I've let myself feel again, this many years later.
 Baka (grandma) died in 2002, Eko (my nickname for my uncle) in 2008, Deda (grandpa) in 2010 and Strina (aunt) in 2020.
 It's been a painful road and each passing felt unreal because I have not been to any of the funerals.
 The interesting thing was that grief for each person felt new, as if I was feeling it for the first time.
 It's strange what kind of process grief has, because in my experience, you never truly get over anything.
 You just transmute it to mean something different, to hurt a little differently but not project onto others.

 Life is hard, y'all and whatever you have been through in life has brought you here.
 You haven't been through what you have been through to just get here though.
 There's more to see, more to travel, more joy to discover and more love to give.
 Because, isn't that the whole point?
 I know you must be thinking what woo woo shit is this now, since self-care is a commercialized retreat instead of a given right, but hear me out.
 Life is meant to be lived in community, with others who love and care for you as you do for them.
 For the path of communication, creativity and life force to flow both ways.
-And in community is when
+And in community is when you heal!

 Toodles!
 I'm going to go thank a tree for letting me breathe another day.